farwaali08/bikesharing/README.md

 ## SUMMARY & NEXT STEPS

+It is apparent from the data that this bike-sharing program is successful, given the high volume of users, and loyal subscribers.
+However, the data is taken from one of the world's largest metropolitan cities during the busiest month--for this reason, further analysis will be required to determine how this will translate over to Des Moines.
+The following are questions and considerations that should be addressed:

+ * A similar analysis of bike-sharing data during an off-peak month to determine the "highs" and "lows"
+ * An analysis of yearly data to identify seasonal trends, if any
+ * How the weather impacts these programs
+ * How infrastructure impacts these programs
+   * Example: the presence or absence of dedicate bike routes/bike lanes
+ * The tourism industry in New York is far more [robust](https://www.osc.state.ny.us/reports/osdc/tourism-industry-new-york-city) than it is in Iowa.
+It would be worthwhile to determine the percentage of users that are tourists, to see how tourism affects these programs.

-The data analyzed was taken from a pre-COVID period, and it would be interesting to examine how COVID has impacted bike sharing, especially in smaller cities and suburban areas.
-[Studies](https://www.sciencedirect.com/science/article/pii/S2590198221000609) indicate that generally, ridership has increased throughout the pandemic, which they suggest is due to an increasing weariness of public transportation systems.
+Additionally, the data analyzed was taken from a pre-COVID period, and it would be interesting to examine how COVID has impacted bike sharing, especially in smaller cities and suburban areas.
+Some [studies](https://www.sciencedirect.com/science/article/pii/S2590198221000609) indicate that generally, ridership has increased throughout the pandemic, which they suggest is due to an increasing weariness of public transportation systems.
+[Others](https://www.samschwartz.com/staff-reflections/2020/10/7/shifting-gears-citi-bike-demographics-change-with-ridership-increases) mention that the pandemic has caused a sharp increase in female ridership as well.
+Regardless of the type of change, COVID has altered the way these programs work, so an analysis of more recent data is warranted.